oskarth/clojure-examples/README.md

 Goal is to complement `(clojure.repl/docs ___)` and `(clojure.repl/source ___)`.

-Website with examples is up at: www.clojure-examples.org
+Website with examples is coming soon at: www.clojure-examples.org

 Right now there are very few examples.
 The examples will be pulled from these resources: